isaacs/minipass/README.md

   but makes Minipass streams use timing behavior closer to Node core streams.
 See [Timing](#timing) for more details.
 - `signal` An `AbortSignal` that will cause the stream to unhook itself from everything and become as inert as possible.
+Note that providing a `signal` parameter will make `'error'` events no longer throw if they are unhandled, but they will still be emitted to handlers if any are attached.

 ### API